Dipsingh/dipsingh.github.io/_posts/2024-04-20-Disjoint-Path-Routing.md

 ![LP Plot](/images/post26/fig3.png "LP Plot")

 The plot below shows the 2D view with the feasible region of the problem space shaded in gray.
 If we wanted an the LP solution then the green dot would have been our optimal solution i.e. $x_{1} = 1.5, x_{2} =3$.
+This gives us $5 \times 1.5 + 4
+\times 3 = 19.5$ as the answer for objective function.

-All the square dots on the plot are the possible solutions for the ILP solution.
-You can see they are either on the boundaries or inside the feasible region.
+All the square dots shown on the plot represent the potential solutions for the ILP solution.
+You'll notice that they are located either on the boundaries or inside the feasible region.
+In this specific problem, the optimal ILP solution is at $x_{1}=0,x_{2}=4$.
+This gives us $5 \times 0 + 4 \times 4 = 16$ for the objective function using ILP.

-From the plot a subset of the feasible region of the LP will satisfy the constraints of the integer program.
-All the dots inside the shaded region form the feasible region for the ILP.
 The optimal solution of ILP  $\le$   optimal solution of LP.
-In this specific problem, the optimal ILP solution will be $x_{1}=0,x_{2}=4$.

 The ILP problems are hard to solve and also known as NP-hard problem.
-We solve ILP problems using heuristics and commonly used heuristic techniques are Branch and Bound and Cutting planes.
+We solve ILP problems using heuristics and commonly used techniques are Branch and Bound and Cutting planes.

 {: .center}
 ![Feasible Region](/images/post26/fig4.png "Feasible region")